Europe

 Click here for a timeline - EU sanctions against Russia produced by the European Council.

-Thirteen packages of sanctions (including a maintenance and alignment package) have been adopted to date, the thirteenth package was adopted on 23 February 2024.
+Fifteen packages of sanctions (including a maintenance and alignment package) have been adopted to date, the fifteenth package was adopted on 16 December 2024.
 Also of interest is the list of common high priority items which the EU and its international partners has drawn up to which businesses should apply particular due diligence and which third countries must not re-export to Russia.

 In addition, in May 2024 sanctions against disinformation and war propaganda were adopted by the EU.
 The EU Council suspended the broadcasting activities of four more media outlets (Voice of Europe, RIA Novosti, Izvestia and Rossiyskaya Gazeta) in the EU or directed at the EU, in view of their role supporting and justifying Russia's war of aggression against Ukraine.